[Home] [Back to Ironwork & Metalwork page]

 as a single piece- and checked for accuracy against the layout table drawings.

 Pierced blockings- the bars do indeed pass through themselves.
-Holes that are larger than
+Holes that are

 All